Kansas City Medical Malpractice Lawyer

 representation that they deserve.
 Therefore, you should consider working

-Bertram & Graf, L.L.C. if you believe your or a loved one’s
+Bertram & Graf, L.L.C. if you believe your or a loved one’s injuries are the result of

-Call (888) 398-2277 and schedule you free, initial consultation!
+schedule you free, initial consultation!